A well-kept secret

 The main slipway

 The Lusitania, Aquitania, Empress of Britain, Queen Mary, Queen Elizabeth and QE2 were all built on the same slipway, John Brown's longest and largest.
-The bows of these great liners would have towered over the many sheds at the inland end, now long gone.
+The bows of these great liners would have towered over the various sheds at the inland end, now long gone.
 The sterns would have been hanging over the water.
 If you look at this map you can see that the main slipway is angled towards a tributary of the Clyde called the River Cart, as the extra room afforded by the mouth of that tributary was needed to launch these huge ships.

 Panorama photo of West College